 All Surgical Coach training course participants earn a Certificate of Surgical Coaching and are eligible to coach surgeons through the Academy.
 The Academy for Surgical Coaching is committed to compensating every Surgical Coach for their work, whether through financial payments, continuing education credits, or other types of credits for your service to the profession.

 Over 10 years, we have developed a curriculum to train surgeons in the key principles of coaching.
 Our Surgical Coaching curriculum has been tested in multi-center clinical trials and has been shown to be an effective way to catalyze change.
-In the one-day Surgical Coach training course, you will learn the key principles of surgical coaching, and have many opportunities to practice and get feedback on your new coaching skills.
+In the 6-hour hybrid Surgical Coach training course, you will learn the key principles of surgical coaching, and have many opportunities to practice and get feedback on your new coaching skills.
+The course is comprised of 4.5 hours of asynchronous didactics that you complete on your own time at your own pace, and concludes with a 90-minute live virtual review and practice session with our faculty.

 Award of CME credits by ACS is based on compliance of the program with the ACCME accreditation requirements and does not imply endorsement by ACS of the content, the faculty, or the sponsor of the program.